E. Jack Neuman: Personal life

-Neuman was married first to Irene Booth, with whom he had four children, and then to Marian Collier from 1970 until his death.
+Neuman was married first to Irene Brodowski (Booth), with whom he had four children, and then to Marian Chulay Barbour from 1970 until his death.

 Death

 He died on January 15, 1998, in Los Angeles, aged 76.

 Papers

 The Wisconsin Historical Society is home to the E. Jack Neuman Papers, 1935–1982.
 The collection includes scripts, correspondence, production reports, and other material from his career.